 Following are a few effective ways of improving blood circulation:

 One of the major causes of poor circulation is our modern lifestyle.
 Many people have office jobs in which they have to sit for six to seven hours daily.
 But it is very important to be active and do some exercise.
 To make yourself healthy you should walk for at least 30 to 40 minutes.
 There are some simple exercises such as yoga, swimming, stretching, biking, running, and aerobics that help to improve the blood flow.

 The food we eat has a deep effect on our health.
-Eating junk food prevents the blood from circulating properly.
+Eating junk food can cause improper blood circulation.
 A high fiber diet is very good for circulation and should include foods such as corn, wheat, rice, oats, and nuts.
 You should include garlic in your routine diet as it helps prevent the formation of plaque.
 Fresh fruits and vegetables also play a good role in improving blood circulation like oranges, watermelon, lemon, onion, and pumpkin seeds.